Xlytra/GorillaTag/README.md

 # GorillaTag
-All of my gorilla tag favourite hats, credit will be given when needed
+All of my gorilla tag favourite hats, credit will be given in the "credit" section (I will state when these are made by me)